KshitiAnilKumar/Ternary-resnet-cifar10/README.md

 The CIFAR-10 dataset should be provided through the `cifar.zip` archive used in the Kaggle environment.

 The official CIFAR-10 test set is kept separate from training and validation and is used only for final evaluation.

-## Summary

-This project demonstrates that a ternary ResNet-18 student can retain near-FP32 classification performance on CIFAR-10 when trained using knowledge distillation and quantization-aware training.

-The final student achieves **95.32% test accuracy**, approximately **45.5% ternary-weight sparsity**, and about **15.135× lower model storage** than the FP32 ResNet-18 baseline, while remaining only **0.08 percentage points below the ResNet-34 teacher**.